balch/lander/README.md

 *Hello KMP World.*

-I have been developing software for a loooong time and have always searched for the elusive write once, run everywhere solution that works for me.
+I have been developing software for a loooong time and have always searched for the elusive _write once, run everywhere_ solution that works for me.
 Kotlin is one of my fave languages of all time, I really enjoy Coroutines and Flows, and am starting to wade eagerly, but cautiously into the rising Compose tide.
-All the new build tools, plugins, libraries, and general support has me really excited to see what unfolds in this space.
+All the new build tools, plugins, libraries, and general support have me really excited to see what unfolds in this space.

-I also wanted to checkout AI and saw the Junie release and figured why the hell not.
+I also wanted to check out AI and saw the Junie release and figured why the hell not.
-I got my hands on a new Macbook Pro, dusted off my github account, and fired up Android Studio to give Junie a try (that got me close).
+I got my hands on a new Macbook Pro, dusted off my GitHub account, and fired up Android Studio to give Junie a try (that got me close).

 I had much better success with IntelliJ IDEA, AI Assistant, and the Junie plugins.
-I started up a new KMP app, and told Junie what I wanted to build (a video game, of course).
+I started up a new KMP app and told Junie what I wanted to build (a video game, of course).
 I was kind of amazed when it wrote the first set of guidelines.
 After a few guideline tweaks, I asked Junie to build something.

 It (relatively quickly) built a couple of screens, basic app nav, a rudimentary physics engine, and some ViewModels.
-Things kind of worked, but I then stashed the code, tweaked the guidelines some more and give it another run (or two).
+Things kind of worked, but I then stashed the code, tweaked the guidelines some more, and gave it another run (or two).
 The next day I ran out of cloud credits.

 ### My Journey with Junie
 So of course I purchased the AI Pro subscription to continue my journey.

-Junie's initial attept was pretty good all things considered.
-It built an app that compiled and ran on all the KMP platforms, and provided a working game.
+Junie's initial attempt was pretty good all things considered.
+It built an app that compiled and ran on all the KMP platforms and provided a working game.
 It reminded me of when I start off a feature, I throw up a lot of code until I get something working that proves my idea, then I stash and start making commits one piece at a time.
 I used this exact same process with the initial code that Junie produced.

 Next I started on the stars and terrain as those worked but needed some attention.
-The stars logic was good and showed me how to use the *Canvas* `@Composable`.
+The Stars logic was good and showed me how to use the *Canvas* `@Composable`.
 The terrain did an awesome job of laying out the landing pads, but everything else was just a bunch of jagged lines.
-I was able to get the AI to understand I wanted more mountains, craters, and rocks and I am happy with the results.
+I was able to get the AI to understand I wanted more mountains, craters, and rocks, and I am happy with the results.
 I have not had to touch the `TerrainGenerator` at all and I do consider this the biggest AI "Win" in this project.

 The math in the PhysicsEngine is another area that worked out well.
 I did have